EXPLAINER-Maui inferno: What are the deadliest wildfires in US history? | Science-Environment

 - United States

-The Maui wildfires in Hawaii have killed at least 96, making it the deadliest U.S. wildfire in more than a century, with the total likely to rise as cadaver dogs sift through the ruins of the historic resort city of Lahaina.
-The causes of the Hawaii wildfires, which started on Tuesday night, have not yet been determined.
-Hawaii Governor Josh Green on Sunday called a part of the island of Maui that was devastated by wildfires a "war zone".
+The Maui wildfires in Hawaii have killed at least 99, making it the deadliest U.S. wildfire in more than a century, with hundreds of people unaccounted for nearly a week after the disaster.
+The causes of the Hawaii wildfires, which started the night of Aug.
+8, have not yet been determined.
+Search teams with cadaver dogs have combed through .
 WHAT IS THE DEADLIEST WILDFIRE IN US HISTORY?
 The Peshtigo fire in Wisconsin started Oct.
 8, 1871 and killed 1,152, according to the National Fire Protection Association (NFPA).

 At the time, Peshtigo was permanent home to about 2,000 people, although its population swelled with immigrants looking for work in the lumbering, manufacturing and railroad industries.
 The town was surrounded by pine forest, all of its structures were made of wood, including its sidewalks.
 Sawdust from the town's woodworking factory - the largest in the world - covered everything.
 On Oct.
 8, 1871, following a dry winter, spring and summer, the town was a particularly vulnerable when a low-pressure system kicked up a strong wind and transformed a nearby brushfire into a conflagration, which survivors described as a wall of fire that consumed the settlement within minutes, according to the Peshtigo Historical Society.